lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say_checklist.md

 # _MTL_ Live Session 02 Facilitator Checklist

+## Today we're modeling to learn from patient data and team trends.

 - [ ] Hello!
 I'm __________ and I'm __________.
 Today we're modeling to learn how to check our patient data and team trends.
 - [ ] Navigate to the Learner See Guide for Session 2 to show Done and Do.